Department of Business and Management

 Department website: https://www.vanguard.edu/academics/academic-programs/undergrad/business-and-management

-Jessica Woolworth, MBA, Chair
+Jessica Woolworth, DBA, Chair

 Mission: The Department of Business and Management is dedicated to equipping Business students to respond ethically, think critically, communicate effectively, and perform with excellence as Christians in a changing world.